-Richard Whitley was appointed to the position of Director of the Nevada Department of Health and Human Services (DHHS) by Gov. Brian Sandoval on June 15, 2015.
+Richard Whitley was appointed Director of the Nevada Department of Health and Human Services (DHHS) in June 2015 by then-Governor Brian Sandoval, and re-appointed to the position in 2019 by Governor Steve Sisolak.

 As DHHS Director, Whitley oversees the six divisions that provide both direct services and public assistance programs for Nevadans in need: Aging and Disability Services, Child and Family Services, Health Care Financing and Policy (Medicaid), Public and Behavioral Health, Welfare and Supportive Services, and the state Public Defender.
 The efforts of DHHS comprise nearly one-third the entire state budget.